 ... and voila.

-When it comes to easy snack recipes, they don't get more easy than these crunchy cold bananas.
+When it comes to easy and simple snack recipes, they don't get more easy than these crunchy cold bananas.

 A cool, healthy snack your kids will love!